About me…

 Isaiah 41:10 says, "Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand".

 to paint what will come to me during painting.
+Often using my photos as source.

 HAND PAINTED SILK SCARVES